 "Family Guy" is a popular animated comedy, touching base on many different issues, including mocking political views pointed towards real name politicians.
 Lately, the series touches base on the political arena and the cast aren't uncomfortable inserting views, some of which has made some viewers write into the show, stating their unhappiness with these views.
 These far-reaching political views come from the show's producer Seth McFarlane, which he responds that he’s certainly in his right to air his personal political humor within the show's domain and the Fox network supports his right to personal opinion.

-Sarah Palin, prior Governor of Alaska sends to the public down to earth, no nonsense political views.
+Sarah Palin, prior Governor of Alaska sends to the public down to earth, no-nonsense political views.
 This caused her to become the brunt of many comedy shows, including "Family Guy".
-On this episode, Brian and Mart, Goldman a neighbor finds themselves transported to Nazi Germany.
-In order for these three to blend into the crowd, they wore Nazi uniforms, but had a McCain and Palin button pinned to their lapel.
-Of course, during that time no one knew who Palin or McCain were, so this left the three scratching their heads.
+On this episode, Brian and Mart, Goldman a neighbor find themselves transported to Nazi Germany.
+In order for these three to blend into the crowd, they wore Nazi uniforms but had a McCain and Palin button pinned to their lapel.
+Of course, during that time no one knew who Palin or McCain was, so this left the three scratching their heads.

 Since "Family Guy" aired, it has turned out to be a show that’s not afraid to state provocative ideas, concepts and weird satire in its mood.
 Staff and network are fully aware that the show can be and is vile on many matters, but this is the gist of "Family Guy" and this is what creates "Family Guy" what it is today; a stupid appearance, with stupid writers, developing dumb, stupid comments on everything, including stupid political views.
 The writers who’re just plain dumb, yet stupidly smart and brilliant, keep the show's popularity on top.